Searching for Healthcare Plans - Helpful Information and Links

 Searching for Plans Outside of the Marketplace:

-You may also search for `Individual Health coverage plans’ by searching the Internet or specific health insurance company websites, such as Blue Cross/Blue Shield, United Healthcare, Aetna, Cigna, Humana and others.
-There are also companies set up to search plans for you that are not a part of the ACA Exchange and can provide quotes for Individual plans & Short-Term plans even before or after the Exchange open enrollment.
+You may also search for `Individual Health coverage plans' by searching the Internet or specific health insurance company websites, such as Blue Cross/Blue Shield, United Healthcare, Aetna, Cigna, Humana, and others.
+There are also companies set up to search plans for you that are not a part of the ACA Exchange and can provide quotes for Individual plans and short-term plans even before or after the Exchange open enrollment.
 Some Individual, catastrophic or Short-term health plans do not have all of the Affordable Care Act Benefit mandates (such as unlimited coverage and no pre-existing condition exclusion).
-Per the ACA.gov definitions, they may or may not be considered as ‘minimum essential coverage’.
+Per the ACA.gov definitions, they may or may not be considered as ‘minimum essential coverage'.

 - Plans you purchase from the Insurance ACA Marketplace (aka Online Healthcare.gov Exchange)

 - Individual Health Insurance you purchase directly from an insurance company